2022 Liechtenstein referendums: September referendum

 In order to fight against the COVID-19 pandemic, on 9 September 2021, the government introduced the so-called 3G rule (for Getestete, Geimpfte, Genesene, i.e. in English Tested, Vaccinated, Recovered), with the aim of stemming the increase in cases of contamination and thus relieving the pressure on health personnel.
 The 3G rule prohibited access to public places and events to individuals who cannot prove a negative COVID-19 test or a certificate of vaccination or a document certifying that they have been infected with the disease but are now cured.

 The 3G rule was quickly changed into the 2G rule, the government removing by another order the possibility of accessing these places on presentation of a negative test.
 At the same time, new restrictions were added concerning events organized outdoors.
 These new measures applied from 15 December 2021 to 18 February 2022.

 Meanwhile, on 14 January 2022, more than 400 citizens filed a complaint with the State Court against these measures, which they considered liberticidal.
-Among the plaintiffs, there were several anti-vaccination groups.
+Among the plaintiffs, there were several anti-vaccination groups, most notably the recently formed People at the Center party.
 On 10 May, the Court declared the legal basis for these measures insufficient.
 The court expressed an understanding of the difficult decisions taken by the government in the context of the fight against the pandemic, but nevertheless found the order establishing the 2G rule incompatible with the law and the constitution.

 This decision forced the Landtag to amend the Health Act in June.
 The debates proved to be heated, with one parliamentarian going so far as to qualify the restrictions as a "surveillance system comparable to that of China", with part of parliament deeming the 3G rule sufficient.
 The Minister of Society and Culture, Manuel Frick, justified these measures by the need for the government to align itself if necessary with the measures taken by the neighbouring Switzerland, with which Liechtenstein is linked by a customs union and on which it depends entirely on matters of intensive care.

 The amendment was voted on 29 June with 18 votes for and 7 against.
 The proposal of the Democrats for Liechtenstein (DpL) to submit the law to a referendum was rejected the same day, the Landtag voting with 9 votes for and 16 against.
 However, Mensch im Mittelpunkt (MiM), a small party created six months earlier, started collecting signatures in order to force a referendum on the new Health Law.
 From 1 to 29 July, 3,570 signatures were collected and recognized as valid.
 On 1 August, the government set the referendum for 18 September.